eepykate/fet.sh/README.md

 For less simple configuration I recommend editing the script, I tried to keep it simple.

 ### Known Issues
-MacOS, BSD, and Android don't show much info.
+BSD and Android don't show much info.